IDinsight/ask-a-question/README.md

 Respond with not just text but voice, images, and videos as well.

-#### :rotating_light: Intent Tagging
+#### :rotating_light: Message Triaging

-Identify and handle messages differently based on intent
+Identify urgent or important messages.
+Handle them differently.

 #### :woman_technologist: Engineering dashboard